 If you’re a healthcare traveler and you have a pet, chances are you’d love to bring your pet with you on your travel assignments.
 The thought of leaving your pet at home may bring you a great deal of anxiety.
-Good news is that many short-term housing companies allow traveling healthcare providers to bring their pets with them.
+Good news is that many short-term housing companies allow traveling healthcare providers to travel with pets.

 Bring plenty of food